Skip to content

 Sophie the cat is the A2 mascot — what exactly does she do?

-Sophie is your guide through German A2: she explains Perfekt with haben and sein, modal verbs (koennen, muessen, wollen, sollen, duerfen, moegen), Praeteritum of sein and haben, prepositions with Akkusativ and Dativ (Wechselpraepositionen), subordinate clauses with weil and dass.
+Sophie is your guide through German A2: she explains Perfekt with haben and sein, modal verbs (können, müssen, wollen, sollen, dürfen, mögen), Präteritum of sein and haben, prepositions with Akkusativ and Dativ (Wechselpräpositionen), subordinate clauses with weil and dass.
 Sophie is the gentle, curious cat, dialogues often — perfect for when you start speaking more.
 She has native voice and TTS.

 How many A2 grammar lessons does Deutsch-Landia have?

-The A2 curriculum covers: Perfekt with haben/sein, Praeteritum von sein/haben/Modalverben, modal verbs (all 6), separable and inseparable verbs, adjective endings after definite article, Komparativ + Superlativ, prepositions with Akkusativ + Dativ (Wechselpraepositionen), subordinate clauses with weil and dass, reflexive verbs, Imperativ.
+The A2 curriculum covers: Perfekt with haben/sein, Präteritum von sein/haben/Modalverben, modal verbs (all 6), separable and inseparable verbs, adjective endings after definite article, Komparativ + Superlativ, prepositions with Akkusativ + Dativ (Wechselpräpositionen), subordinate clauses with weil and dass, reflexive verbs, Imperativ.
 Plus 1500-2000 A2 vocabulary words, more complex A2 bilingual stories, dedicated educational games.

 Can I learn A2 without buying a subscription?

-The Free Plan includes the complete placement test (15 min, no card), first 7 A1 lessons, access to 3 bilingual A1 stories, 2 games, and dashboard with progress.
-For the complete A2 curriculum you need Student Premium (5 EUR/month or 37 EUR/year) or Family (8 EUR/month or 59 EUR/year for 5 accounts).
-We recommend starting with Free to see if the platform suits you, then upgrade when you want A2 + B1 + B2 + C1.
+The Free Plan includes the complete placement test (15 min, no card), first 5 grammar lessons, access to the first interactive bilingual story, 3 educational games per day, and dashboard with progress.
+For the complete A2 curriculum you need Student Premium or Family — see the Subscriptions page for the exact price in your currency.
+We recommend starting with Free to see if the platform suits you, then upgrade when you want A2 + B1 + B2.

 Is A2 German enough to talk with Germans in Germany?